By Livia Peterson

 LP: You are a piano and horn instructor.
 How does this influence Wisconsin Music Ventures' mission and events planning?

 AS: I'm programming a wide variety of music, on top of the educational aspects.
 But ideally, the locations are fun and/or unique.
-I've been starting off with Milwaukee County Parks, but I'm interested in finding additional spots that are indoor or out, and may be unique or under-used or, as I like to say, "unlikely."
+I've been starting off with Milwaukee County Parks, but I'm interested in finding additional spots that are indoors or out, and may be unique or under-used or, as I like to say, "unlikely."
 There will certainly be components for pianists and hornists along the way - but I also don't want to limit events to just the instruments that I work with in my studio.
 Musicians can learn a lot from listening to ANY type of other instrument - as long as they're listening intentionally.

 AS: I have certainly met some people through hosting Music Biz & Banter events who have become musicians that I've hired for Wisconsin Music Ventures.
 That may not always happen, but there is a real value in meeting someone in person as opposed to via e-mail.
 And now that WMV events have started up, I do hope that musicians who work with me in that role may also consider the MB&B meetups.